How Neighborhood Contractors works

 1) Homeowner submits a request (free)

-2) We relay initial communication
+2) We relay early communication

 3) Contractor accepts or declines

 Invite Credits are used only when a contractor explicitly accepts a homeowner request and asks Neighborhood Contractors to mark it accepted.
-Conversation does not use credits.
+Conversation itself does not use credits.

 5) Contact info is exchanged